dansand/ResChapter/content/numpy.md

 ```

 #The final flourish

 Before we put together our analysis, remember that our `data` array contains the daily closing price for the Nasdaq Composite Index.
 We are interested in the overall frequency with which today's closing price _change_ follows yesterday's.

 The following line code combines all the Pyton/Numpy skills we have developed.
-Runnign this code will return a Numpy array which will have one of two values: `True` if one day's price (`data[1:]`) is greater than the previous day's price `data[:-1]`; otherwise `False`.
-The array containing these True and False values are assinged to the new array which we have called `follow`.
+Running this code will return a Numpy array which will have one of two values: `True` if one day's price (`data[1:]`) is greater than the previous day's price `data[:-1]`; otherwise `False`.
+These True and False values are assigned to the new array which we have called `follow`.

 ```python
 follow = data[:-1] < data[1:]
 ```

 Think about this for a bit.
-If the Nasdaq price goes up tow days in a row, the corresponding values in `follow` will be [...,`True`, `True`,...].
-If the price went down for any consectuve days, the values would be [...,`False`, `False,...].
+If the Nasdaq price goes up two days in a row, the corresponding values in `follow` will be [...,`True`, `True`,...].
+If the price went down for any two consecutuve days, the values would be [...,`False`, `False,...].

 Finally, we want to assess how often either these consective True or Falsevalues appear.
 To do that we will run the following code.
 This uses one new piece of systax: in Python `==` means 'is equal to to'.